ZiticNew/Digital-Condom/README.md

 This application requires administrator access on your device, as it blocks domains by modifying the Win32 host file.
 Please be aware that this application may trigger false positive virus detections in security software such as Malwarebytes and Windows Defender.
 To verify its safety, here is the link to the VirusTotal scan. https://www.virustotal.com/gui/file/7ef1b53fb16ca3eb34d926c374ff634e15442b4935ac7390a4a019f4c073f33e?nocache=1

+# Bugs
+Occasionally, there may be a bug where pressing Ctrl + C in the terminal does not unblock the sites as expected.
+For now, I am including an app named Digital Debug to manually correct this issue.
+This will serve as a temporary fix until a full patch is implemented.

 # Why I Made This
 This application aims to help protect users in VRChat from malicious loggers.
 Some individuals exploit vulnerabilities by inserting Grabify links into video players, which are then used to launch web-stress attacks on unsuspecting players and its just overall annoying.